ZeldOcarina/nu-dentistry/dental-financing.md

   superheading:
   heading: CARE CREDIT DENTAL FINANCING
   text: WHEN DENTAL INSURANCE JUST ISN’T ENOUGH, PAYING FOR THE TREATMENTS YOU NEED
-    CAN BE MADE SIMPLE WITH A CARE CREDIT CARD.
+    CAN BE MADE SIMPLE WITH A CARE CREDIT CARD
   content: |-
     Care Credit allows you to cover the full amount of your dental visit on their service credit card.
 You then make payments in manageable monthly installments.
 There’s no expiration date on your Care Credit account, so you can continue to get the treatments you need without the added stress of waiting for approval again.